ASK-MEdia/filmsync-ios-app/FilmSyncDemo/Libraries/FilmSyncLib/readme.md

 ### Getting Started

-There are three steps to getting started with the SDK:
+There are three steps to getting started with the SDK.

 * Add headers and libraries to your project.
 * Initialize the listener and webservice.
 * Receive delegates.